Root Cause of a Love Addicts Obsession: Carried Shame-Based Messages, Beliefs, Distortions from Childhood

 Obsessed and infatuated, a love addict never notices who their partner truly is.
 They'll 'make-up' who they want their partner to be, and ignore who their partner really is.

 The obsession to a person (their object- drug of choice) allows them to feel alive, have a sense of purpose, and gain a sense of meaning and self-worth in the world.
 If the love addict had any purpose or sense of self before the relationship, it is lost in the dependency to the fantasy.

 Fantasy - Denial of Reality - Ignoring Red Flags

-Red flags--negative behaviors, addictions, disrespect, and emotional walls by another person--go unnoticed, are denied or minimized.
+Red flags--negative behavior, addictions, disrespect, and emotional walls by another person--go unnoticed, are denied or minimized.
 They idealize their partner and put them high up on a pedestal believing they have the power to fulfill the intense desire for love and acceptance.

 They view their partner as being better than-- "the strong and independent person who has it all together"--and/or will make up in their fantasy that "he/she has so much potential as a person", which will often hook the love addict in becoming their savior.